waico/SKAB/README.md

 - `anomaly` - Shows if the point is anomalous (0 or 1)
 - `changepoint` - Shows if the point is a changepoint for collective anomalies (0 or 1)

-Exploratory Data Analysis (EDA) for SKAB is presented at [kaggle](https://www.kaggle.com/newintown/eda-example) (Russian comments included, English version is upcoming).
+Exploratory Data Analysis (EDA) for SKAB is presented [here](https://github.com/waico/SKAB/blob/master/notebooks/EDA.ipynb).

+Russian version of EDA is also available at [kaggle](https://www.kaggle.com/newintown/eda-example).

 <a name="leaderboards"></a>

 # Leaderboards
 Here we propose the leaderboards for SKAB v0.9 both for outlier and changepoint detection problems.
 You can also present and evaluate your algorithm using SKAB on [kaggle](https://www.kaggle.com/yuriykatser/skoltech-anomaly-benchmark-skab).
 Leaderboards are also available at paperswithcode.com: [CPD problem](https://paperswithcode.com/sota/change-point-detection-on-skab).